Explain why Ramses II was nicknamed "the Great"?

 In detail, for those interested!

-His military and territorial successes
+His military successes and territorial expansion

 Did you know?